Invokana® and Invokamet

 No patients have received Invokana settlements yet, but the drug maker may be compelled by courts to offer financial compensation for its failure to adequately provide warnings about the drug.

 Call the Invokana lawyers at Dudley DeBosier if you’re a Louisiana resident and you’d like us to review a potential Invokana claim on your behalf or the behalf of a loved one.
-We’re experts in personal injury cases, even when the injuries are sustained from pharmaceuticals.
+Our drug injury attorneys know what it takes to stand up to big drug companies, and we’re ready to protect your rights.
+Call us 24/7 at (866) 897-8495 for a free case review.

 Serious Invokana Side Effects

-Also known by the generic name canagliflozin, Invokana is manufactured by Johnson & Johnson and was approved by the U.S. Food and Drug Administration (FDA) in July 2011.
-Invokana works by regulating blood sugar levels in adult patients with type 2 diabetes, triggering the kidneys to take sugar from the body through the urine to lower blood sugar levels.
+Also known by the generic name canagliflozin, Invokana is manufactured by Johnson & Johnson and was approved by the FDA in July 2011.
+Invokana works by regulating blood sugar levels in adult patients with Type 2 diabetes, triggering the kidneys to take sugar from the body through the urine to lower blood sugar levels.

 Health problems associated with Invokana are potentially life-threatening and include: